lpatamia1/games/README.md

-# Future Adventure - A Java Text-Based Game
+# Adventure - A Java Text-Based Game

 ## Description

-`FutureAdventure` is a short, replayable "choose your own adventure" game that runs entirely in the console.
+`MysteryAdventureGame` is a short, replayable "choose your own adventure" game that runs entirely in the console.
 Written in Java, it presents a simple sci-fi narrative where the player's choices guide the story to one of several unique endings.

 The game uses a classic text-based interface, enhanced with ASCII art to create a mysterious atmosphere.